For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Without sounding too much like conspiracy theorists, the mainstream media often obsess over headlines about students graduating with debts in excess of £50,000.

-But, as you'll soon see, Student Loans have very little in common with normal commercial debt and the repayment terms are designed to be manageable.
+But, as you'll soon see, Student Loans have very little in common with normal commercial debt.
+The repayment terms are designed to be manageable, based on how much they earn.

 Plus, the loans get cancelled after a certain period of time, even if a graduate hasn't repaid the loan in full.
 The number of years before the debt is cancelled varies depending on the graduate's repayment plan.